 We have incurred net losses since our inception.
-For the year ended December 31, 2019, we had net losses of \$20.7 million and we expect to continue to incur additional losses.
-As of December 31, 2019, we had an accumulated deficit of \$210.5 million.
+For the year ended December 31, 2019 and the six months ended June 30, 2020, we had net losses of \$20.7 million and \$19.1 million, respectively, and we expect to continue to incur additional losses.
+As of December 31, 2019 and the six months ended June 30, 2020, we had an accumulated deficit of \$210.5 million and \$229.6 million, respectively.
 We expect to continue to incur significant sales and marketing, research and development, regulatory and other expenses as we grow our sales force and expand our marketing efforts to increase adoption of our products, expand existing relationships with our customers, obtain regulatory clearances or approvals for our planned or future products, conduct clinical trials on our existing and planned or future products and develop new products or add new features to our existing products.
 In addition, we expect our general and administrative expenses to increase following this offering due to the additional costs associated with being a public company.
 The net losses that we incur may fluctuate significantly from period to period.
 We will need to generate significant additional revenue in order to achieve and sustain profitability.
 Even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.